agentio/serviceinfrastructure/content/docs/quickstart/demo.md

 ![alt text](/screenshots/endpoints-services.png)

 Select your service by clicking on either the service title or the service name.
-You'll open a detail screen that is something like this:
+You'll open a detail screen that looks something like this:

 ![alt text](/screenshots/endpoints-service-detail.png)

-For the screenshot above, we've selected to display only the Requests graph so that we can see the log of operations on the bottom.
+For the screenshot above, we've selected to display only the Requests graph so that the screenshot will include the log of operations at the bottom.
 The graph and logs above show a lot more traffic than you should expect (for this instance, a cron job is making a batch of API calls every five minutes).
 But if you select "View logs" on a row corresponding to one of the methods you've called, you'll find logs of your requests in the Logs Explorer view.

 ![alt text](/screenshots/endpoints-log-getstore.png)